 ABET accreditation is the culmination of a practice of ongoing self-assessment and continuous improvement, which assures confidence that ABET-accredited programs are meeting the needs of their students, preparing graduates to enter their careers, and responsive to the needs of the professions and the world.
+This process has to be initiated by the institution.

 For a visual timeline of the accreditation process, see Accreditation Step-by-Step